d-lord/d-lord.github.io/_posts/2017-10-08-debugging-unicode-in-python-3.4.md

 title: "Debugging Unicode in Python 3.4"
 date: 2017-10-08 00:00
 published: true
+excerpt: "This started as a series of notes entitled \"The Tinkerer's Guide to Unicode\", but I got stuck into analysing Windows' behaviour via Python."
 categories: python text unicode
 ---
 {% include weary_bar.html %}